 The so-called ‘experts’ were quick to put down the British economy and promote fear about the possible consequences of national independence.
 But in the months that followed, flawed predictions were exposed and forecasts were revised up.
 Deputy Governor of the Bank of England Ben Broadbent admitted that ‘there’s little doubt that the economy has performed better than surveys suggested’ as the institution boosted its 2017 growth forecast to 2%, up from 0.8% in August 2016.
 The IMF revised their 1.1% estimate up to 1.5% too in January 2017, after helping Remain’s campaign of fear.

 WHAT THE BUSINESSES SAY

 The evidence from the private sector since June 2016 has been remarkable, with expansion across all the major sectors of the economy driving growth upwards in the final half of the year.
 Manufacturing was boosted by the more competitive value of sterling, with big expansion in the sector highlighted by a sequence of positive results in the Purchasing Managers’ Index.
 Similarly, services have been expanding since August and the construction sector, which struggled before the referendum, has enjoyed steady growth since September.

 BUSINESSES STAYING, INVESTORS ARRIVING

 Brexit offers an invaluable opportunity to clear out the regulatory baggage accumulated over the past four decades of EU membership and accordingly make British businesses more competitive and therefore more attractive prospects for investment.
 But aside from those future opportunities, the United Kingdom is already a hugely popular destination for foreign investment.
-The UK’s skills base, infrastructure, research capacity, legal systems and level of government intervention are all at the very top of global rankings.
+The UK’s skills base, infrastructure, research capacity, legal system and level of government intervention are all at the top of global rankings.
 Added to that is the very likely prospect of Britain retaining preferential access to European markets.